Workers’ Compensation Lawyer: When Do I Need One? (2025)

 For example, suppose that you suffered an injury because an electrical generator malfunctioned and set the job site on fire.
 In such a case, you may have a claim against the product’s manufacturer.

 Talk to your workers’ comp law firm about your claims against third parties.
-If the firm cannot represent you, the lawyers may refer you to a personal injury lawyer who can handle your third-party claims.
+If the firm cannot represent you, the lawyers may refer you to an injury lawyer who can handle your third-party claims.

 Free Workers’ Compensation Case Review